Azure/sap-hana/CONTRIBUTING.md

 ### PR reviews guidelines
 We need to ensure quality along with agility.
 We need to move to everyone agreeing on the base requirement and then relying on systems in place to catch and mitigate issues.
 1. Focus on the [PR Basics](#pr-basics).
 PRs have to adhere to Basics with no exceptions.
-1. In additional to Basics, PR reviews need to focus on the quality of a PR. eg. caching potential issues/bugs, semantic problem, nitpick, etc...
+1. In additional to Basics, PR reviews need to focus on the quality of a PR. eg. catching potential issues/bugs, semantic problems, nitpicks, etc...
 1. Keep PRs in an open published state for at least one working day, which would allow everyone in other regions to review.
 1. For hotfixes, keep PRs open for at least 4 hrs.
 1. The maintainer is [here](https://github.com/Azure/sap-hana/blob/master/CODEOWNERS).